 For summer events (May to September), book hire equipment at least 4 to 6 weeks ahead.
 Popular weekends in July and August book out significantly earlier, particularly for marquee packages, large furniture quantities, and outdoor heaters.

 Confirm delivery vehicle access requirements with the hire company before the event.
-A large marquee delivery may require a 7.5 tonne vehicle; some rural and residential venues need advanced notice or alternative access arrangements.
+A large marquee delivery may require a 7.5 tonne vehicle.
+Some rural and residential venues need advanced notice or alternative access arrangements.

 Brief all staff on the contingency plan before the event, not during it.